python/cpython/Doc/library/pathlib.rst

 .. class:: Status()

-   A :class:`typing.Protocol` describing the :attr:`Path.status` attribute.
+   A :class:`typing.Protocol` describing the :attr:`Path.status <pathlib.Path.status>` attribute.
+Implementations may
-   Implementations may return cached results from their methods.
+   return cached results from their methods.

    .. method:: is_dir(*, follow_symlinks=True)